FrankGauze/odin-recipes/README.md

 # odin-recipes

- This website is a learning project from the TOP curriculum, meant to showcase a few recipes and display my developing skills with markup languages.
-Any visitors or readers of said recipes are strongly discouraged from following them or taking anyyhting published on the website as actual advise.
-This website is for entertainment purposes only.
+This website is a learning project from the TOP curriculum, aimed at showcasing recipes and highlighting proficiency in markup languages.
+Upon completion, the project will demonstrate skills in HTML and markup language development.
+Visitors are advised against following the recipes as they are for entertainment purposes only.